Weighing

 An authorised DKD laboratory for issuing calibration certificates.

-Document of conformity: when sclaes are calibrated a document of conformity is drawn up by the authority carrying out the adjustments.
+Document of conformity: when balances are calibrated a document of conformity is drawn up by the authority carrying out the adjustments.

-Duration of the validity of a calibration of scales: analytical scales of calibration class I, 2 years; precision scales of calibration class II, 2 years; industrial scales of calibration class III, 2 years; all other classes, 1 year.
+Duration of the validity of a calibration of balances: analytical balances of calibration class I, 2 years; precision balances of calibration class II, 2 years; industrial balances of calibration class III, 2 years; all other classes, 1 year.

 Duration of the validity of a calibration of weights: weights in error limit class E2, 4 years; weights in error limit class F1 - F2, 4 years; weights in error limit class M1 - M3, 4 years, weights in all other classes, 1 year.